jamtholee/flags/README.md

 * More than anything, this is most likely due to sensor noise.
 Sometimes, a lock only changes a reading once every hour, but gives us a reading every 15 minutes.
 Sometimes the river is so high the sensor saturates.
 Basically, the sensor's behaviour is sometimes unpredictable.

 #### Is OURCs involved in this project?
 * Nope.
-Both of us have been OURCs Captain of Coxes, and one remains on committee, but this has always been a personal project and there are no plans to change that.
+Both of us have been OURCs Captain of Coxes, and one is now a senior umpire, but this has always been a personal project and there are no plans to change that.

 #### I have other questions not answered here
 * Feel free to submit your questions as an [issue](https://github.com/jamtholee/flags/issues/new), and we'll do our best to respond.
 You'll need a free Github account to create an issue.
 Do bear in mind that both of us are no longer students, so it may take us a while to get back to you!